Making Toynbee Studios greener and more inclusive

 - Improving our Quiet Space

 - Installing new fixtures, fittings and furniture to enable better access around the building

 - Creating a more accessible online application portal for artists

 - New software to reduce our printing costs and paper usage

 “With sustainability as one of our core values, we are really excited to receive this support from Arts Council England to make Toynbee Studios carbon-neutral.
 As a co-delivery partner of Unlimited, the world’s largest disability arts commissioning programme, we can now create an even more accessible building for artists, arts professionals and audiences.
-Improving our digital infrastructure will help us, and the many creative organisations using Toynbee Studios, to better support the artists we work with.”Deborah Chadbourn, Executive Director and Róise Goan, Artistic Director
+Improving our digital infrastructure will help us, and the many creative organisations using Toynbee Studios, to better support the artists we work with.”Deborah Chadbourn, former Executive Director and Róise Goan, Artistic Director

 The funding will benefit the 36,000 people using Toynbee Studios each year, including artists, audiences, staff and our 20 tenant organisations, increasing the digital reach and accessibility of ours and others’ work, widening our audiences and reducing our carbon emissions.